westpark/wallball/docs/overview.rst

 Also, at each stage, there will be an explanation of some the things which are happening, to help you understand what your code is doing.

-At the very end, there will be suggestions for how to extend the whole game, to add extra elements or make things more difficult or more interesting.
+At the very end, there will be ideas for how to extend the whole game, to add extra elements or make things more difficult or more interesting.

 Running the Game